2514millerj/vscode-meerkatio/README.md

 ## Release Notes

+### 1.9.0

+New Pro feature: MeerkatIO Notification History in the bottom panel allows users to search their history to see past notifications, and details about execution time.

 ### 1.8.0

 Added Google Chat notifications integration.
 Improved sign in experience using VS Code authentication sessions with GitHub.